CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-12-16-cache-simulator.md

 std::span local_priority{priority.data() + base, associativity};
 ```

-`std::span` provides a nice way to only view a subset of a container (our vectors) at once.
-In our case, we can view just the data for one set from each of our vectors.
+`std::span` provides a nice way to only view a subset of a container (a vector in our case) at once.
+This allws us to view the data for just one cache set from each of our vectors.

-Next, we start implementing the actual cache line functionality.
-To start we implement the logic for checking if the access is a hit or a miss:
+Next, we start implementing the actual probe functionality.
+We will begin with the logic for checking if the access is a hit or a miss:

 ```cpp
   // Check each cache line in the set